SiPMsim/SiPMSiM/Readme.txt

 GATE and Geant4 are not required to run this code.
 This code is freely available for non-commercial purposes.

-############# References #############

-Research works utilizing this code are required to cite at least one of the following references:

-Implementation: B. Mehadji et al., Monte Carlo simulation of SiPMs with GATE, J. Instrum.
-17 (2022) P09025

-Experimental validation: B. Mehadji et al., Monte Carlo simulation of a scintillation crystal read by a SiPM with GATE, Nucl.
-Instrum.
-Meth.
-A 1048 (2023) 167905

-Standalone version: B. Mehadji et al., A standalone Monte Carlo simulation toolkit at the micro-cell level to mimic SiPMs signals, IEEE MIC conf. rec., November 2023

 ############# Compilation #############